 Having a criminal past can keep people from being able to access housing for themselves and their families, and from getting good jobs.
 This can trap them in a life of poverty, and even force them back into criminal activities.
 In recognition of this reality and in seeking a better way forward, the state of Pennsylvania has passed what is known as a “Clean Slate” law.

-The clean slate law allows those who have been convicted or pleaded guilty to nonviolent crimes and who have gone 10 years without further legal trouble to seal their records the state is the first in the nation to pass such a law, and the law is being held up as a model for the rest of the nation to follow.
+The clean slate law allows those who have been convicted or pleaded guilty to nonviolent crimes and who have gone 10 years without further legal trouble to seal their records.
+The state is the first in the nation to pass such a law, and Pennsylvania is being held up as a model for the rest of the nation to follow.
 Here are some answers to the most frequently asked questions about the Clean Slate Law.

 Who is covered by the new Clean Slate Law?